Skip to content

 A yellow oxygen mask hangs down in front of airplane window

+When caregivers and loved ones come into the Resource Center to inquire about respite care, we often tell them it’s a lot like the oxygen mask rule on airplanes: you need to take care of yourself first so you can help others.
 It’s common to feel guilty or unsure about needing a break.
 We might feel selfish, think it’s too early, or feel nervous about how our care recipient will feel about it.
 And while those feelings are valid, the truth is that giving yourself time to rest helps both you and the person you’re caring for.
-Below are four reasons why respite care is so valuable.

 Benefits of Caregiver Respite